United Kingdom Infrared Telescope: History

-The telescope was built between 1975 and 1978; the mechanical systems were built by Dunford Hadfields Limited of Sheffield and the optics by Grubb Parsons of Newcastle.
-Originally known as the Infrared Flux Collector, it began operation in October 1979.
+The telescope was built between 1975 and 1978 – the mechanical systems by Dunford Hadfields Limited of Sheffield and the optics by Grubb Parsons of Newcastle.
+Originally known as the Infrared Flux Collector, it began operations in October 1979.

-It was built at the same time as the NASA Infrared Telescope Facility; John Jefferies of the Institute for Astronomy, which built the first telescope in the area, said "it has been sometimes a source of embarrassment ... that there are two of them at the same place at the same time.
+Built at the same time was the NASA Infrared Telescope Facility.
+John Jefferies of the Institute for Astronomy, which built the first telescope in the area, said "it has been sometimes a source of embarrassment ... that there are two of them at the same place at the same time.
 The natural question is asked, Why two?
 Why don't you build one and share it?".